-The program stresses that it is the responsibility of each faculty member to build a portfolio of evidence that documents their development as a reflective and scholarly teacher who catalyzes real learning in their courses.
+The department stresses that it is the responsibility of each faculty member to build a portfolio of evidence that documents their development as a reflective and scholarly teacher who catalyzes real learning in their courses.
 While other faculty can provide guidance and advice to their peers, the motivation to innovate, assess, and reflect upon classroom practice must come from each colleague.
 Within the broad guidelines above, faculty members are free to develop, assess, and justify their own teaching styles and methods that are consistent with the overall curricular goals of the department.

-The Environmental Studies Program stresses excellence in student-centered advising and mentoring as an important criterion for tenure and promotion.
-Faculty in the Environmental Studies Program are expected to lead a student-centered career.
+The Biology Department has always stressed excellence in student-centered advising and mentoring as an important criterion for tenure and promotion.
+Faculty in the biology department are expected to lead a student-centered career.
 We recognize the deep relationship between classroom activities and a student's interactions with faculty outside the classroom.
-Our future as a college rests on our ability to provide student centered advising and mentoring.
+Our future as a college rests on our ability to provide student-centered advising and mentoring.
 Knowing how to read the college catalog and navigate through the general education requirements isn't enough.
 Excellent advising is far more than just assisting students with scheduling issues.
 Excellent advising involves a working knowledge of a student's (ever changing) goals and values, as well as serving as a catalyst for vocational and sometimes even personal reflection.

 This task goes well beyond the list of assigned advisees.
-Sometimes our most important mentoring work occurs with students in our classes or with students who choose to meet with us informally.
+Often our most important mentoring work occurs with students in our classes or with students who choose to meet with us informally.
 This is a deeply rewarding task greatly valued by our students.
 We recognize that mentoring relationships include heavy investments of time whose product cannot easily be quantified; however, we conform to the College's ethos that one-on-one relationships built between faculty and students are often the most cherished product of an Augustana education.
-Because our program has an increasing major student to faculty ratios on campus, faculty must specifically allocate considerable time and energy to student-centered advising and mentoring.
-The program expects that a candidate for tenure or promotion will demonstrate excellence as an advisor and mentor, and that they continue to develop their advising and mentoring skills over time.
+Because our department has among the highest major student to faculty ratios on campus, faculty must specifically allocate considerable time and energy to student-centered advising and mentoring.
+The department expects that a candidate for tenure or promotion will demonstrate excellence as an advisor and mentor, and that they continue to develop their advising and mentoring skills over time.
+It is the long-standing practice of the department to support faculty who make significant investments in student-centered advising and mentoring.
+We understand that this investment may necessitate the navigation of trade-offs in how faculty apportion their time and energy.
+The department expects faculty to manage investment in other forms of campus service, public service, and scholarship, in a way congruent with attaining the goal of a student centered career.